 The University of Florida – Florida-Friendly Landscaping program recommends:

-- Use an organic mulch such as pine straw around trees, shrubs and plants to control weeds, retain moisture and insulate the roots from temperature extremes.
+- Use organic mulch such as pine straw around trees, shrubs, and plants to control weeds, retain moisture and insulate the roots from temperature extremes.

 - Do not remove the old pine straw, let the decayed needles break down and add organics to the soil.
 Simply top off the mulch to the recommended thickness as needed.